 Enter the taxable amount of a lump-sum distribution from a retirement plan reported on federal Form 4972.
-The amount taxable by Idaho includes the ordinary income portion and the amount eligible for the federal capital gain election.
+The amount that Idaho taxes includes the ordinary income portion and the amount eligible for the federal capital gain election.

 Partner and Shareholder Additions